 Which foods should go in the fridge?

-Here are some common foods that should go in the fridge, as well as some others that should go in the cupboard:
+Here are some common items that should go in the fridge, as well as foods that don't need to be refrigerated:

-For as long as tomato ketchup has existed, families have argued over whether or not the sacred sauce should be kept in the fridge or the cupboard.
+For as long as tomato ketchup has existed, families have argued over whether it should be kept in the fridge or the cupboard.
 In fact, it's possibly the original source (pardon the pun) of the 'fridge or cupboard' conflict.

 Fortunately, as with all ketchup-based problems, the good people at Heinz have the answer.

-According to them, while tomato ketchup's natural acidity means it's safe to keep in the cupboard, you should store it in the fridge as soon as you've opened the bottle if you want to "maintain the best product quality".
+According to them, while tomato ketchup's natural acidity means it's safe to keep in the cupboard, you should store it in the fridge as soon as you've opened the bottle.
+This will help it "maintain the best product quality".

 And the same goes for mayonnaise, too – cupboard before opening, fridge afterwards.

 Eggs should be stored in the fridge.

 In the supermarket, eggs are kept on the shelf.
 But in your fridge, there's almost certainly an egg tray.
 So, where are you meant to store your eggs?!

 Well, if we're going off the advice of Egg Info, the official voice of the British egg industry, you should be keeping your eggs in the fridge.